 ✅ Related tutorial: How to sew an invisible stitch

 I think the hat looks nice without any embellishments but I would like to show you how to customize it even further with iron-on trims.
 I discovered these trims recently and I love them.
 They are pre-glued (if I can say that) and all you need to do is iron them on – no raw edges to be done, no unraveling, nothing – just cut and press.

-So I made a strip ⅜ in wide and the length is the same as the side bands.
-And I had this silver trims, so I insert the strip as you see in the image below.
+So I made a strip ⅜ inches wide and the length is the same as the sidebands.
+And I had these silver trims, so I insert the strip as you see in the image below.

 It’s a very easy embellishment, right?